xaviervia/tessellation/README.md

 Again, nothing differs between this and how any other effect is wired.

 Other components that are not the container can (and should) be kept generic.
 Sending push or "untreated" chunks of the state down the React tree is a _nasty antipattern_, but this is also true when sending `dispatch` and/or `getState` in React Redux, so there is nothing new under the sun here.

+## Putting it all together

+TODO: Explain the index.js (any maybe clean it up)

 ## Debugging